EUREST-PLUS Project (the ITC 6 European Country Survey (6E))

 European Regulatory Science on Tobacco: Policy implementation to reduce lung diseases

+EUREST-PLUS, a thirteen-partner EU joint project, coordinated by ENSP (Coordinator: Constantine Vardavas), aims to monitor and evaluate the impact of the TPD at an EU level.
 The main objective of EUREST-PLUS is to monitor and evaluate the impact of the Tobacco Products Directive (TPD) within the context of the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) ratification at a European level.
 For complete information about this project, please go to http://ensp.network/eurest-plus/.

 EUREST-PLUS team, April 4, 2016 in Brussels, Belgium

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme (grant agreement No 681109) and the University of Waterloo.